24 Day Perth to Darwin Tour

 - Dinner

-On the final day of the trip, the group will either stop at the secluded gorge of Nitmiluk (Katherine Gorge) or take one last plunge into the cool waters of Edith Falls.
+On the final day of the trip, stop at either the secluded gorge of Nitmiluk (Katherine Gorge) or take one last plunge for the trip into the cool waters of Edith Falls.
 In the afternoon, make your way to Darwin, where your adventure comes to an end.
-There are no more activities planned for today and you’re free to explore Darwin, but please book any onward travel the following day.
-Note: Total driving today is around four hours.
-Total walking distance is approximately two kilometres.
+Please book any onward travel the following day.

 Meals Included